 - BUDGET: Assuming that you’re intending to camp and hitchhike your entire trip it’s safe to assume that your Iceland trip cost will be about $60 – 75 per day/per person.

-I have a complete and very detailed guide on Iceland Trip Costs and how prices compare, in case you want to plan your finances before you travel to Iceland.
+I have a complete and very detailed guide on how to Budget your trip to Iceland and how prices compare, in case you want to plan your finances before you travel to Iceland.

 Average Prices per Day/ 2 People